airlift/airlift/mcp/README.md

 To enable session support use the `withSessions()` method of the `McpModule`.
 For Production, a DB-backed, resilient implementation of [SessionController](src/main/java/io/airlift/mcp/sessions/SessionController.java) should be used.
 For testing, an in-memory implementation is provided:
 [MemorySessionController](src/main/java/io/airlift/mcp/sessions/MemorySessionController.java).

+## Tasks

+The draft MCP spec adds [support for tasks](https://modelcontextprotocol.io/specification/2025-11-25/basic/utilities/tasks):

+> Tasks are durable state machines that carry information about the underlying execution state of the request they wrap,
+> and are intended for requestor polling and deferred result retrieval.

+The current version of Airlift contains an emulated/backward-compatible [implementation of tasks](tasks.md).